40843245/Utility/Files/Disk/Directory/DirectoryHandler/v2/README.md

 # DirectoryHandler (Handles a directory) (2th version)
-## Objectives
+## Added
-1. List sub-directories and sub-files in specified string as the current directory.
+1. Iterate for all elem in specified directory.

-2.
+For more details, see the 1th version which is located in ../v1 .

 ## API
 ### class DirectoryHandler()
 #### class FileLister()